devLuanRodrigues/QA_Platform/README.md

 If you have any questions or need assistance, please contact me at rodriguesluandev@gmail.com

-Enjoy building yout own question and answer community with QA Platform!
+Enjoy building your own question and answer community with QA Platform!